Community Redevelopment Agency

 Apopka's Downtown is Changing

-The heart of Apopka’s downtown includes the Community Redevelopment Agency - the central area of Apopka that includes a mix of businesses, residences and historic properties.
+The heart of Apopka’s downtown includes the Community Redevelopment Agency (CRA) - the central area of Apopka that includes a mix of businesses, residences and historic properties.

 The CRA is established to help Apopka invest into needed community improvements for this area of the City.